ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Okay, now for the fun stuff. _How_ do we get rid of ghosts?

 Well, we can't force them to go to the cemetary, but we can bring the cemetary to the ghosts.
 Like the dark cloud, ghosts inhabit your usual surroundings and the effect of cemetaries on ghosts is almost instantaneous.
 If you are at home, all you need to do is momentarily envision a cemetary overlaid onto your human's surroundings.
-Take a close up picture in you mind of a cemetary, envision the trees and the headstones as far as the eye can see.
+Take a close up picture in your mind of a cemetary, envision the trees and the headstones as far as the eye can see.
 You can also join your human at work and envision a cemetary expanding accross the entire office or job site.
 Clearly, this is meant to eliminate medling ghosts from other human's spirit teams.
 The same concept applies to your friends and family.

 Also like the dark cloud, initially you can eliminate ghosts from your surroundings, but other ghosts will move in to fill the gap.
 So you may have to repeat the process frequently over the next few days or weeks.
 You want to follow your human to all of their usual environments and imagine the cemetary everywhere they go.
 Ghosts are generally responsible for voices and nagging thoughts -- what you can expect after imagining the cemetary is mental peace, calm and quiet.
 Deities can do the same things as ghosts -- nagging, antagonizing, making them relive prior memories in their imagination.
 Frankly, if a deity is doing it there isn't much you can do about it, but usually its coming from ghosts.

 Think about the top 5 people in your life that drive you crazy.
 People who are always wanting something from you, always nagging you, always degrading you.
 These people have a high probablility of being possessed by ghosts.
 Go to them and imagine the cemetary around them.
-Center the tree over them, in some cases you will see a big smile emerge on their faces.
+Center the tree over your human, in some cases you will see a big smile emerge on their faces.
 It takes seconds to eradicate ghosts, and the joy that your humans experiece will be very gratifying.

 # Feel better _right now_